Digital euro

 ECB Digital Euro Project

-In October 2021, the Eurosystem launched a two-year investigation phase to explore possible technical and policy options that could form the basis of a digital euro design.
-This investigation considered how digital euro could be distributed and used by citizens and businesses and the potential impact it may have on the European economy and society.
-The Eurosystem have published the following report providing a summary of the investigation phase and the outlook for the next phase of the project: A stocktake on the digital euro (PDF 486.19KB)
+Prior to the preparation phase, in October 2021, the Eurosystem launched a two-year investigation phase to explore possible technical and policy options that could form the basis of a digital euro design.
+The investigation considered how digital euro could be distributed and used by citizens and businesses and the potential impact it may have on the European economy and society.

 What is the European Commission’s digital euro legislative proposal?

-On 28 June 2023, the European Commission published its legislative proposal for the establishment of a legal framework to for a possible digital euro.
+On 28 June 2023, the European Commission published its legislative proposal (the ‘proposal’) for the establishment of a legal framework for a possible digital euro.
+The legislative process for the digital euro is a key component of its development, running in parallel with the technical work being done by the ECB.

-The legislative proposal currently proposes legal tender status for a potential digital euro offering ensuring it would be widely accepted as a means of payment across Euro area.
+The proposal aims to establish legal tender status for a potential digital euro offering ensuring it would be widely accepted as a means of payment across the euro area.
 It also supports that digital euro services should be free of charge for individuals, reflecting its status as a public good and keeping in line with individuals’ experience with cash.

 For further information on the legislative proposal please refer to the European Commission’s Digital Euro Package.